Beginner's Guide: Purchasing a Rental Property with a Self-Directed IRA

 The property has passed all the inspections to Maria’s satisfaction and she is ready to conclude the purchase.
 Once Entrust receives all the required documentation for the purchase, Entrust wires $169,500 from her account to escrow in accordance with the closing statement, which includes all closing costs.

 Maria’s IRA now owns the property.
 The deed reads “The Entrust Group, Inc. FBO Maria IRA #12345.”

 Rental Income, Expenses and the Road Ahead

 After interviewing potential tenants, she selects one, and they come to terms on a rental agreement.
 The rental agreement is signed by Entrust for the benefit of Maria’s IRA.
 In the future, all rental payments are made payable to “The Entrust Group Inc., FBO Maria IRA #12345.”

 Maria watches her Real Estate IRA grow as the rent checks keep coming in.
 The best part is the taxes on the earnings are deferred.
 Eventually, Maria has enough profit to purchase a second property with her IRA!
 She’s always on the lookout for new deals that can help her save for a comfortable retirement.
 Self-directed IRAs can be an extremely rewarding way to earn healthy returns by investing in one-of-a-kind projects that truly matter to the investor.
 Retirement is all about pursuing lifelong passions and turning dreams into reality.
 Making the right investment in unique people, deals, and companies can be a very rewarding part of that process.
 Retirement really can be a dream come true when investors listen to what the heart truly wants, and support the people and causes that they truly care about using a self-directed IRA.

 We can help you learn more about self-directed IRAs and real estate purchases.
-Contact Entrust today by clicking on the image below for a free consultation.
+Contact Entrust today by setting up a free consultation here.